 The Innovation Fellows Program is a joint program between the University of Florida’s Herbert Wertheim College of Engineering and Warrington College of Business.

-The program is designed to take a select group of undergraduate students from the two colleges, have them form interdisciplinary teams and put them through a 15-18 week program focused on taking them deeper into an understanding of how to work together as a team to pursue development of a project or technology.
+The program is designed to take a select group of undergraduate students from the two colleges, have them form interdisciplinary teams, and put them through an 18-23 week program focused on taking them deeper into an understanding of how to work together as a team to pursue the development of a project or technology.
 Students will form teams and progress through idea generation, problem and solution definition, customer discovery and feedback analysis, and finally, the development of an overall project summary pitch based on their efforts.
 The intent is for the program to culminate in a visit to Silicon Valley and a presentation of the project summary to the Herbert Wertheim College of Engineering West Coast Advisory Board.

 The Innovation Fellows program launched in the Fall Semester of 2018.